MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 - The application can't reach out mourners without passing by undertakers.
 - The application won't be used by everyone.
 - The application isn't free.
-- The application should be developped in a short periiod of time.
+- The application should be developped in a short period of time.
 - The team power is low.

 ---